PCI DSS Merchant Levels – Complete Guide

 If your organization stores, processes, or transmits cardholder data, then you must comply with PCI DSS(Payment Card Industry Data Security Standards).
-PCI DSS is a compliance framework that protects cardholder data from unauthorized use.
+This compliance framework protects cardholder data from unauthorized use.

 The compliance requirement for every organization is different and is based on the annual transaction volume of the business.
 The different set of requirements based on the volume-based classification method is called PCI DSS Levels.

-In this article, we talk about four levels of PCI DSS, the need for these levels, and how you can determine the PCI DSS Level of your business.
+In this article, we talk about four PCI DSS merchant levels, the need for these, and how you can determine it in your business.
 We also share insights on the Self Assessment Questionnaire (SAQ).

 What are PCI Compliance Levels?

-A Level 1 has the most comprehensive list of things to do to ensure compliance, while the process for a Level 4 company to become PCI DSS compliant is comparatively simpler.
+PCI compliance levels are categorization of merchants with respect to the volume of their business ie. the number of transactions processed every year.
+Broadly the businesses are classified into 4 PCI merchant levels and the requirements get stringent with increased size and complexity of operations.
+A Level 1 business has the most comprehensive list of things to do to ensure compliance, while the process for a Level 4 company to become PCI DSS compliant is comparatively simpler.

-Read on to know PCI DSS Levels and the compliance requirements for each Level further in the article.
+Read on to know PCI DSS compliance levels and the requirements further in the article.

 Why do Organizations need to follow PCI DSS Levels of Compliance?